Using PDAL for Bathymetric Point Cloud Cleaning

 }

-Always validate vertical datums against local tidal benchmarks (e.g., MLLW, NAVD88, or LAT).
-Use pdal info --metadata to verify VCS and PCS codes.
-If your survey provider delivers raw ellipsoidal heights, apply a geoid model via filters.transformation with --grid pointing to a .gtx or .tif geoid file.
-Failure to normalize Z-values before filters.range execution guarantees datum-induced clipping or artifact retention.
+Validate vertical datums against local tidal benchmarks (MLLW, NAVD88, or LAT).
+If the provider delivers raw ellipsoidal heights, apply a geoid model via filters.reprojection with the appropriate grid.
+Normalising Z before filters.range is non-negotiable; skip it and you guarantee datum-induced clipping or retained artifacts.

 import json